 Kakuli is a luxurious ten-bedded tented camp located on an elevated section of the Luangwa’s west bank.
 As well as offering walking safaris, and day and night drives, you can watch wildlife on the river and even the lawn right in front of you, from the camp’s central thatched dining area.

-Nestled under an ancient ebony grove, the intimate and exclusive Luangwa River Camp accommodates a maximum of five couples.
+Nestled under an ancient ebony grove, the intimate and exclusive Luangwa River Camp is made up of just five bush suites.
 The surrounding oxbow lagoon and plains of the Luangwa Valley hold vast concentrations of wildlife, including elephant, leopard, lion, hippo and puku, as well as over 400 bird species.

 This stunning four-bedroom private house is situated on the edge of a seasonal lagoon where herds of elephant and giraffe feed and drink throughout the day.
 It provides a large living area, verandahs, a swimming pool and an open-air terrace for dining, as well as hosted activities for children.

 Luwi is a superb camp constructed on the site of legendary Norman Carr’s first every walking safari in the South Luangwa National Park.
-Four reed-and-thatch chalets, accommodating a maximum of six guests, sit in a beautiful shady grove and offer probably the perfect bush camp - remote yet comfortable.
+Five reed-and-thatch chalets, accommodating a maximum of ten guests, sit in a beautiful shady grove and offer probably the perfect bush camp - remote yet comfortable.

 Set under the shade of ebony trees, this stylish and luxurious camp overlooks the Luangwa River in an impossibly picturesque location.
-Each of the five spacious tents stands on a wooden deck under a thatched roof, and activities from the camp consist of day and night drives and walking safaris.
+Each of the five spacious tents stands on a wooden deck under a thatched roof.
+Activities from the camp consist of day and night drives and walking safaris.

-On a sweeping bend of the river, in the heart of the South Luangwa National Park, lies what was the first photographic safari camp in Zambia, dating back to the early fifties.
-The dining room overlooks the river at the spot where elephant come to drink and cross, with the bar overlooking a busy waterhole.
+On a sweeping bend of the river, in the heart of the South Luangwa National Park, lies what was the first photographic safari camp in Zambia, dating back to the early 1950s.
+The dining room overlooks the river where elephants come to drink and cross, with the bar overlooking a busy waterhole.

 Set in acacia trees on a bank of the Zambezi, Old Mondoro has four unpretentious reed-and-canvas chalets and aims to offer an authentic, intimate safari while not forgoing creature comforts or good service.
 Activities focus on walking, and you can also enjoy day and night game drives, and canoe safaris.